 If you make it, I’d love to see it!
 It’s such dish that is near and dear to me.
 Enjoy!

-- 1 TBSP of Sofrito (Goya is the best)
+- 1 tbsp of Sofrito (Goya is the best in my opinion)

 - 1 cup of white rice

 - 1 4 oz can of regular or Spanish style tomato sauce

 - 1 bay leaf

 - 2-4 TBSP of Manzanilla olives

 - 2 cloves garlic or garlic powder

 - Heat oil in pan

 - Add sofrito and spread through pan, until hot